zkSNARK/reddit-auto-reply/README.md

 It's probably because their mother didn't teach them good manners.

-This script could enable you to repetitively shut this person down without even having to spare them even a single thought.
+This script could enable you to repetitively shut this person down without having to spare them even a single thought.

 This is a mostly untested sript.
 I only wrote it to end a certain conversation.
 It did a fine job at that, and it kept me from having